Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/pune-ind/index.md

 ## Technology Interventions
 <!--  Identify 3-5 specific technology-enabled interventions the project employs or proposes.
 The text should be around 75-125 words.
 Separate into more than 1 paragraph as needed.
 This is a good place to insert additional images, be sure to include captions identifying the source and make sure to not use copyrighted images. -->

 **Smart Grid System**.
-The smart grid system in Pine enabled intelligent energy management, with real-time monitoring, analysis and control of electricity distribution.
+The smart grid system in Pune enables intelligent energy management, with real-time monitoring, analysis and control of electricity distribution.
 The goal of it is to optimize the energy consumption, reduce wastage and improve reliability.
 By integrating renewable energy sources and employing sophisticated metering infrastructure, the smart grid promotes sustainable practices and provides information to make informed decisions regarding energy usage.

 **Smart Transportation System**.
 The city employs technology to integrate various systems to allow for intelligent traffic management, real-time vehicle tracking and smart parking solutions.
 Using data analytics and a network of sensors, it allows the city to efficiently manage the flow of traffic, minimizing congestion and travel time.
-Even with transport infrastructure, technology being closely knit into these projects.
+Even with transport infrastructure, technology is being closely knit into these projects.

 **E-governance Framework**.
 Pune emphasizes the successful implementation of a robust e-governance framework.
 This intervention aims to digitize government services and processes, facilitate easy and transparent delivery of public services.
 By using technology, citizens can access various government services online, including payment of taxes, obtaining licenses and accessing information.
 It streamlines the administrative procedure, reduces bureaucracy and promotes citizen participation.